30be/shoggothStaring/posts/me.md

 - Python (pytorch, numpy, pandas, matplotlib, seaborn)
 - Javascript (React, Nodejs, Express.js, three.js, Rollup(Webpack))

 I also know Kotlin, SQL, Lua, and Bash, but I don't have much experience with them.
+The general coding style I try to adhere to can be described by [grug](https://grugbrain.dev/).

 I use Linux (Arch) and can administer it at a basic level.